 Learn more about the program and its preliminary findings:

 - Watch A glimpse into community-led support of refugees in Australia (5 minute version)

 - Read Group Mentorship Pilot Program on our blog

-In late 2020, an independent non profit entity was formed to carry this work forward – Community Refugee Sponsorship Australia Ltd (CRSA).
-CRSA has inherited the staff, assets and role of CRSI and will continue working with government and community representatives to achieve the original vision of CRSI.
+In mid 2021, an independent non profit entity was launched to carry this work forward – Community Refugee Sponsorship Australia Ltd (CRSA).
+CRSA inherited the staff, assets and role of CRSI and was established to continue working with government and community representatives to achieve the original vision of CRSI.

 The Community Sponsorship journey so far

 Learn more below about community refugee sponsorship as a global movement and where CRSA fits into this context.